School Counseling (M.S.) plus Pupil Personnel Services Credential Program Application

 - Next, request official transcripts.

-- Then, apply to the School Counseling (M.S.) plus Pupil Personnel Services Credential Program.
+- Then, submit the Program application for the School Counseling (M.S.) plus Pupil Personnel Services Credential Program.

 1. Cal State Apply